Harvard Square: Other features

-The Square attracts activists for unconventional political factions and has its share of panhandlers.
-Although Tom Magliozzi derided it as "the bum capital of the world", it is a popular site to people-watch, having many benches, terraces, and sidewalk restaurants and cafes dedicated for that purpose.

 History

-Although today a commercial center, the Square had famous residents in earlier periods, including the colonial poet Anne Bradstreet.
+Although today a commercial center, the Square had notable residents in earlier periods, including the colonial poet Anne Bradstreet.

 Transformation

 Discussions of how the Square has changed in recent years usually center on the gentrification of the Harvard Square neighborhood and Cambridge in general.
 The Square also used to be a neighborhood shopping center, including a grocery store (Sages) and a Woolworth's five and ten.
 Although a hardware store (Dickson Hardware at 26 Brattle Street) survived until 2021 amid chain drug stores and bank branches, the Square is mainly a regional rather than neighborhood shopping destination, serving students and commuters.